adethise/Baawaah/README.md

 How did you get here ?
 You made the wrong choice

 ## Introduction
 Well this is a repository for all my strange coding experimentation, and code archiving.
-These codes are oftens strangly written so make sure to readproof it ten times if you want to use it.
+These codes are often strangly written so make sure to readproof it ten times if you want to use it.